-- 1. Passing HLTSC 156 with a grade of "C" or better. - 2.
-HLTSC 156 and the clinical externship course, HLTSC 157, must be taken in consecutive semesters. - 3.
-Have physician documented good mental and physical health. - 4.
-Proof of immunizations for hepatitis B, measles, mumps, rubella, varicella (chickenpox), tetanus, diphtheria, pertussis, and seasonal influenza. - 5.
-Two-part tuberculosis test prior beginning the externship (results not more than one year old). - 6.
-An active American Heart Association or American Red Cross cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult.
+- 1. Passing HLTSC 158 (Phlebotomy Basics) with a grade of "C" or better. - 2.
+HLTSC 158 (Phlebotomy Basics) and HLTSC 159 (Phlebotomy II) must be taken in consecutive semesters. - A physical examination and immunizations to verify capabilities and general health status are required of students in the phlebotomy program, at the student's expense. - An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult.